13 Easiest Houseplants to Keep Alive

 I always say that I have two kinds of children - the human ones who can tell me what they need (sometimes in not-so-subtle ways), and the green leafy ones who communicate in whispers and signs.

-And let me tell you, deciphering the needs of my plant babies can sometimes be as challenging as understanding toddler babble!
+And let me tell you, figuring out the needs of my plant babies can sometimes be as challenging as understanding toddler babble!

 I remember this one time when I brought home a delicate fern, so beautiful with its intricate lace-like leaves.
 I placed it on my windowsill, basking in the morning sun, and watered it diligently every day.